Tom-Doyle-CyberSecurity/Project1-aws-misconfig-scanner/README.md

 |**User application hardening** |  Not covered                   | No             |
 |**Regular Backups**            |  Not covered                   | No             |

+## 8. Recommendations
+- Apply Apply IAM Least Privilege and remove AdministratorAccess assignments
+- Harden Security Group ingress rules to only allow trusted IP addresses and required ports
+- Enforce strict S3 bucket policies with versioning and encryption enabled
+- Disable public access on RDS instances unless explicitly required
+- Regularly audit IAM users and deactivate unused access keys
+- Encrypt Lambda environment variables to protect secrets in runtime
+- Conduct periodic security configuration reviews to ensure ongoing compliance

+## 9. Conclusion
+- The scanner successfully identified multiple critical misconfigurations that, if exploited, could lead to data compromise, privilege escalation, or service disruption.
+Timely remediation of these issues will not only reduce immediate security risks but also ensure alignment with best practices and cloud governance frameworks moving forward

 ## ⬇ Installation

 1️⃣ Clone the repository: